Whiplash (video game)

-Whiplash is a 2003 platform video game for the PlayStation 2 and Xbox where a long-tailed weasel named Spanx and a rabbit called Redmond find themselves chained to one another and follows their adventures as the pair endeavor to find a way out of the warehouse of the product testing corporation known as Genron, run by the animal-hating CEO Franklin D. Mann.
+Whiplash is a 2003 platform video game for the PlayStation 2 and Xbox.
+The game follows the adventures of Spanx, a long-tailed weasel, and Redmond, a rabbit, who find themselves chained together inside the warehouse of Genron, a product testing corporation run by the animal-hating CEO Franklin D. Mann.
 The game is a 3D platformer, with Spanx being controlled by the player for the majority of the game, and Redmond used more in combat or as a means of traversing the world.

 The game was featured on the cover of PSE2.
 There was also some controversy over the game's depiction of animal cruelty.

 Gameplay

 The chain can be used in a variety of ways.

 Although Redmond (the rabbit) and Spanx (the weasel) are two animals chained together, the gameplay is much like any other platformer.
 The player controls only Spanx, using Redmond as a weapon or tool as the situation requires.
 Spanx has most standard platforming abilities, while Redmond is completely indestructible as a result of cosmetics testing conducted upon him by Genron.
 Redmond can be hurled into security guards, jammed into machinery, and used as a grappling hook, among other uses.
 Redmond can also be inserted into special "Fusion Outlets" to be set on fire, frozen, electrified, inflated with helium, or drenched in radioactive waste.

 Defeating human enemies found in the levels allows special "Hypersnacks" to be looted that the team can eat to increase both animals' levels, which increases Spanx' health or Redmond's rage.
 The player is also rewarded for freeing the other animals trapped and caged by Genron.

 Many objects are breakable and are assigned a dollar amount; if the player completes the game with more than $6 million in damage, Genron will be bankrupted and special content will be unlocked.